KozmikNano/vscode-server-template/README.md

 ```

 ## Notes
-- This should work on any cpu arch.
+- This *should* work on any cpu arch.
-- This template is on top of ubuntu (The latest)
-- This template will install zsh using a tool from [this repo](https://github.com/deluan/zsh-in-docker)
+- This template uses `ubuntu:latest` Docker
-    - Look at the dockerfile for more info
 - NVM will be installed, alongside the latest node version

 ### Verified that it can run on arm based operating systems!